syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

-The data can be grouped by adding the column name to TableDesriptor.GroupedColumns property.
+The data can be grouped by adding the column name to TableDescriptor.GroupedColumns property.